apex-omontgomery/Montgomery_CSCI2270_FinalProject/README.md

 1. Download Graph.cpp, Graph.h, ProjectDriver.cpp, reactionlist.txt and move to desired folder.
 2. Open compiler of choice (geany, code blocks, etc).
-3. Locate folder with project files and load ProjectDriver.cpp in compiler.
+3. Locate folder with project files and load main.cpp in compiler.
+3a.
+Modify file directory in main.cpp to reference "reactionlist.txt" in your computer.
+See example provided in code.
-4. Compile and run ProjectDriver.cpp
+4. Compile and run main.cpp
 5. Program will load, and create graph with no user input.
 6. Follow directions in user prompt.